usetech-llc/api/substrate/extrinsics.md

 ### cancelDeferredSlash(era: `EraIndex`, slash_indices: `Vec<u32>`)
 - **interface**: api.tx.staking.cancelDeferredSlash
 - **summary**: Cancel enactment of a deferred slash.
-Can only be called by the root origin, passing the era and indices of the slashes for that era to kill.  # <weight> - One storage write. # </weight>
+Can be called by either the root origin or the `T::SlashCancelOrigin`. passing the era and indices of the slashes for that era to kill.  # <weight> - One storage write. # </weight>

 ### chill()
 - **interface**: api.tx.staking.chill